UFCISEMedia/cise-cf-participants-registered/README.md

 No. This change has been made within the plugin and there are no settings options for this plugin.

 ## Changelog
+1.0.1
+- Adds filter to student name input so output is always title case
+- Adds filter to email input so output is always lowercase
+- Adds function that renames the uploaded file to the registrant's lastname-firstname.pdf

 0.0.0
 - Initial pre-release